EloquentStudio/filter.js/README.md

 If we need to look into a JSON array for the search criteria, we can use the .ARRAY. selector.
 This would look into the states array and filter on the state_id

+Categroy 'AND', 'OR' selection criteria.If any categroy selection result is zero and 'and_filter_on' => 'true' then no elements are shown.For 'and_filter_on' => 'false' zero result category ignored.

+    and_filter_on: true  //AND opration
+    and_filter_on: false //OR Opration

 Triggering the filter
 ---------------------